Dal Singh

 Chaudhary Dal Singh (1915–1991), popularly known as Khunda Jhota and Paani ka Baadal, was the first Irrigation and Power Minister of Haryana.
 He was involved in Haryana politics from 1952 to 1977, when he took unofficial retirement due to his bad health in 1966.

 Early life

-He was a recruitment officer of the Indian National Army founded by Subhas Chandra Bose.
-He remained a prisoner of war in Germany and Italy during the Second World War.
-He was a very good player of Football & won the Indian Army Cavalry Tournament Medal at Lahore in 1939.
+During World War II, he served as a recruitment officer for the Indian National Army (INA) which was revitalized and led by Subhas Chandra Bose and was held as a prisoner of war in Germany and Italy.
+Additionally, he was an accomplished football player, winning the Indian Army Cavalry Tournament Medal in Lahore in 1939.

 As Military Man

 Enrolled in the Army (2nd Royal Lancer) in March 1936.

 Went overseas as the leader of an advance party of the 3rd Motor Brigade in 1941.

 Taken prisoners of war by General Rommel's army on 8.1.1941 at ElMichill in Libya while acting as an intelligence NCO and remained a prisoner of war for 4 and a half Years in various countries of Europe.
 Released by General Paton of the U.S.A. on 28 April 1945.

 Worked as an interpreter for Russian and Indian Prisoners of War in the Medical Department in various camps.

 Opened Hindi School at Anna-Berg in Germany and Taught Hindi to about 1000 POW's.